 We’ve included 5 different OTG ski goggles below, designed exclusively for those wearing glasses whilst skiing.
 Brands include Smith, Oakley, Giro and Spy Optics.

-Long story short?
+Our pick?
 The best OTG goggles on the market today are the Oakley Flight Deck.

 Although the Oakley Flight Deck comes up trumps, any goggles on this list aren’t going to steer you far wrong.
 We'd be over the moon if any of them magically appeared in our Christmas stocking!